DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

 the guest virtual machine, and the vhost driver will create a vhost device for this virtio device.

-For messages with a file descriptor, the file descriptor could be directly used in the vhost process as it is already installed by unix domain socket.
+For messages with a file descriptor, the file descriptor could be directly used in the vhost process as it is already installed by Unix domain socket.

  * VHOST_SET_MEM_TABLE
  * VHOST_SET_VRING_KICK